 $99 – $125

 Otherwise, I might check in to framebridge.com.
 Their service gives you choices for framing & mounting as well as matte boards, and will do all the work for you.
 And they ship it back to you for a flat fee.
 An 18″ x 24″ frame size should run $99.00.
 You can add matte boards and features, too, for a more custom look.
+You can usually get a discount off your first order, too.

 $125 – $175

 The other option is to use an on line frame shop like pictureframes.com.
 Here you also have complete control over the look and feel, and to some degree, the cost.
 You can have them frame it, or send the materials to you, if you still want to go DIY.
 I use them a lot and choose archival foam core and double matte boards, heavy-duty UV resistant acrylic and wood frames, and this usually runs about $150.
+The often have sales and discounts, so check them out!

 $175 and up…